microsoft/msr-morello-automation/work-bus/docs/executor.rst

 (``--github_appid``) and public key (``--github_key``) to be specified as well.
 Armed with those, the executor can construct short-lived runner registration tokens that are then fed to the ``--github_prepare``-specified command.
-This command, in order, takes as arguments
+This command, in order, takes as arguments...

+* the word "configure", in which case the next four arguments must be

   1. the *name* of the runner to register;
   2. the *labels*, as a comma-separated list, to provide to GitHub;
   3. the repository, named by its "HTML url"; and
   4. the github API registration token.

+* the word "remove", in which case subsequent arguments are ignored.

 Our specific instance of this script is available as :download:`../executor/github-prepare.sh`, but note that it expects to find